CHNPAT005/PCIJAPTG-A2XvsJSE/README.md

 ```julia
 Pkg.add("...")
 ```
 The datasets used to produce all figures from both exchanges is for the period 2019-01-01 - 2019-07-15.
 This data is proprietary and is thus not included here.
-For the purpose of replication and proof of concept, we include the last week of data from both exchanges (2019-07-8 - 2019-07-12) in the [hd](Test Data/.DS_Store) folder.
-The Computed data folder contains pre-computed results (`.jld` files) that apply to both exchanges.
-All other data specific to each exchange can be found in the Test Data folder.

-Data cleaning scripts have been run already to produce the cleaned test datasets.
-All other figures and `.jld` files correspond to that in the paper and were obtained from the implementation on the full datasets.
+For the purpose of replication and proof of concept, we include the last week of data from both exchanges (2019-07-8 - 2019-07-12) in the Test Data folder.
+The Computed data folder is in place to hold computed results (`.jld` files) that apply to both exchanges.
+All other data specific to each exchange will be saved to the Test Data folder (upon implementation).
+All figures contained within the Figures folder correspond to those in the paper and were obtained from the implementation on the full data sets.
+Data cleaning scripts should be run first before any of the julia files in the Scripts folder can be run.